prooph/event-store/docs/event_store.md

             'event_emitter' => 'emitter_service_id' //The factory will use this id to get the event emitter from the container
             'plugins' => [
                 //And again the factory will use each service id to get the plugin from the container
-                //Plugin::setUp($eventStore) is than invoked by the factory so your plugins get attached automatically
+                //Plugin::setUp($eventStore) is then invoked by the factory so your plugins get attached automatically
                 //Awesome, isn't it?
                 'plugin_1_service_id',
                 'plugin_2_service_id',